thejsway/thejsway/manuscript/intro02.md

 ### Introduction to algorithms

-Except in very simple cases, you don't create programs by writing source code directly.
+Except in very simple cases, you don’t create programs by writing source code directly.
 You'll first need to think about the instructions you'll want to convey.

 Take a concrete example from everyday life: I want to make a burrito.
 What are the steps that will enable me to achieve my goal?